tetratelabs/terraform-provider-checkmate/docs/resources/tcp_echo.md

 - `connection_timeout` (Number) The timeout for stablishing a new TCP connection in milliseconds
 - `consecutive_successes` (Number) Number of consecutive successes required before the check is considered successful overall.
 Defaults to 1.
 - `create_anyway_on_check_failure` (Boolean) If false, the resource will fail to create if the check does not pass.
 If true, the resource will be created anyway.
 Defaults to false.
-- `expect_write_failure` (Boolean) Whether or not the check is expected to fail after successfully connecting to the target.
+- `expect_write_failure` (Boolean) Wether or not the check is expected to fail after successfully connecting to the target.
 If true, the check will be considered successful if it fails.
 Defaults to false.
 - `expected_message` (String) The message expected to be included in the echo response
 - `interval` (Number) Interval in milliseconds between attemps.
 Default 200
 - `keepers` (Map of String) Arbitrary map of string values that when changed will cause the check to run again.